Studio Project

 One-page project proposal.Assignment

-Assemble a bibliography of at least 6–10 texts relevant to your chosen project scope.Tasks
+Develop a bibliography of at least 6–10 texts relevant to your chosen project scope.Develop a schedule for visiting relevant archives.
+These institutions are good places to start and their websites have finding aids:

 - Search for primary and secondary sources: books, articles, reports, archives, oral histories, poems, essays.